YadneshBapat/Project_NSW-road-crash-analysis/README.md

 # Project_NSW-road-crash-analysis

-## This webpage will be updated on 31/03/2025  at 20:00 full project details.
+## mySQL and PoweBI report have been added.

+### next update on 6/4/2025 will be for excel data vldiation